iamh2o/a_view_of_addiction/docs/review_of_addition_interventions.md

 ## Trauma Background

 My recovery journey is deeply influenced by an extensive trauma history spanning decades.
-Key experiences include childhood exposure to my father’s severe PTSD, multiple muggings and assaults, two sexual assaults, an attempted murder in Chile, internalized homophobia as a gay man in the 1980s, near-death experiences with sepsis, 24 years of emotional abuse from my husband, and chronic illness.
+Key experiences include childhood exposure to my father’s severe PTSD, multiple muggings and assaults, two sexual assaults, an attempted murder in Chile, internalized homophobia as a gay man in the 1980s, near-death experiences with sepsis, 24 years of emotional abuse from relationships, and chronic illness.
 These events have significantly shaped my mental health and addiction struggles.
 My poem "gingerbread boy" captures the cultural stigma and self-hatred I endured in the 1980s.
 For the complete trauma history and full poem, see Appendix A.

 ## Support Networks in My Recovery